Davida1014/CO2_TimeSeries/README.md

 Of countries with a mean emission rate of 150 tonnes or more, the threshold indicated above, below are the countries with the top 10 mean emissions per capita.
 ![top_percapita](https://github.com/Davida1014/CO2_TimeSeries/blob/main/Images/top_percapita.png?raw=true)

 As the United States is the top CO2 emitter by both of these metrics, our model focuses on it.
-The below graph plots total CO2 emissions since 1850 for the entire world as well as United States specfically, followed by a United States-only graph.
-On the first visualization, key events are highlighted that may have impacted local increases or decreases in emissions.
+The below graph plots total CO2 emissions since 1850 for the entire world as well as United States specfically.
+Key events are highlighted that may have impacted local increases or decreases in emissions.
 For example, the end of World War II is preceded by a stark worldwide dip and followed by a steep increase, which is further steepened upon the commonization of commercial air travel.
 Further, the US curve flattens following the popularization of the term "Global Warming".

 ![USA_world](https://github.com/Davida1014/CO2_TimeSeries/blob/main/Images/USA_world.png?raw=true)

+Below is the data upon which our model bases its predictions, CO2 per capita in the United States since 1800.
 ![USA_CO2](https://github.com/Davida1014/CO2_TimeSeries/blob/main/Images/USA_CO2.png?raw=true)

 # Results